theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ https://en.wikipedia.org/wiki/SHA-2

-When a project uploads a new transaction, the project transaction process MUST add all new targets and relevant delegated *bins* metadata.
-(It is shown later in this section why the *bins* role will delegate targets to a number of delegated *bins* roles.)
-Finally, the project transaction process MUST inform the snapshot process about new delegated *bins* metadata.
+When a project uploads a new transaction, the project transaction process MUST add all new targets and relevant delegated *pypi-signed* metadata.
+(It is shown later in this section why the *pypi-signed* role will delegate targets to a number of delegated *pypi-signed* roles.)
+Finally, the project transaction process MUST inform the snapshot process about new delegated *pypi-signed* metadata.

 Project transaction processes SHOULD be automated and MUST also be applied
 atomically: either all metadata and targets -- or none of them -- are added.
 The project transaction and snapshot processes SHOULD work concurrently.
-Finally, project transaction processes SHOULD keep in memory the latest *bins* metadata so that they will be correctly updated in new consistent snapshots.
+Finally, project transaction processes SHOULD keep in memory the latest *pypi-signed* metadata so that they will be correctly updated in new consistent snapshots.

 All project transactions MAY be placed in a single queue and processed serially.
 Alternatively, the queue MAY be processed concurrently in order of